ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 **The Breakthrough:** With one command, I can now run my entire test suite and build binaries for both `amd64` and `arm64` Linux servers.
 This is a major step toward making the agent "production-ready."
 It feels like I've built a real tool, not just a learning project.

+**The Lesson:** I learned that automation is just as important as the code itself.
+By building the testing into my `Makefile`, I've ensured that I never accidentally ship a binary that hasn't passed all my integrity checks.

 ## Milestone 14: Final Audit and Proof of Concept (August 15, 2025)

 Today I performed the final end-to-end manual test of the Lynx FIM agent.
 I've vetted the codebase with `go fmt` and `go vet`, and then I ran the agent through its paces in a simulated security scenario.